 I love talking to students, readers and journalists alike about the importance of covering diverse communities.
-I’ve spoken in venues as varied as a South African newsroom, to my class of Nieman fellows at Harvard, to young students from Penn State to James Madison University, as well as to myriad church groups, community organizations and writing workshops.
+I’ve spoken in venues as varied as a South African newsroom, to my class of Nieman fellows at Harvard, to young students from Penn State to James Madison University, as well as to myriad church groups, journalism organizations and writing workshops.

 I figure I’ve been reporting since I was 4 years old.
 That’s when I ran away from home with my tricycle and my beagle mutt, Tessie — to the grocery store (a great story-finding place, by the way).
 A neighbor spotted me there, chatting up the butcher and staring longingly at the Popsicles, and returned me to my frantic mom.
-Six years later, I got my first newspaper job — delivering the Urbana Daily Citizen from my Huffy 10-speed.
+Six years later, I got my first newspaper job — delivering the Urbana Daily Citizen from my 10-speed.

 I still run all over the place being curious, only now they actually pay me to do it.
 I’m privileged to get to follow what moves me most of the time.